leijurv/Kitteh2/README.md

 `-I` read input program from standard in

 `-O` write output to standard out. not recommended except for debugging

-`-v` enable verbose mode. compiler will print a lot more information and outputted assembly will include helpful comments

 `-d` enable deterministic builds. when this option is enabled, the compiler will produce consistent output when ran repeatedly on the same input